matthewfeickert-talks/talk-uw-madison-seminar-2025/talk.md

 ---
 # Gradients as Computational Tools

-- As we'll see later, having access to the gradient while performing minimization is .bold[highly beneficial]!
+- As we'll see later, having access to the .bold[gradient] while performing .bold[minimization] is .bold[highly beneficial]!
 - Can imagine multiple ways of arriving at gradients for computational functions
    <!-- - But want them to be both .bold[exact] and .bold[flexible] -->